Job References in California: What Can a Former Employer Say?

 In general, a former employer has a right to make truthful statements about the reason why an employee was fired (or why they quit) if they are asked by a potential employer.1 In fact, communications between a former and prospective employer are often considered “privileged,” in that they cannot be used as evidence in a lawsuit.2

 This is sometimes referred to as the common-interest privilege.3 This privilege, however, has important limits.
-This article will take a closer look at the common-interest privilege, it’s limits, and more.
+This article will take a closer look at the common-interest privilege, its limits, and more.

 And, if the information was given without being requested by the potential employer, it is strong evidence that the statement is false or made with the intent to prevent the employee from being hired.6 If that is the case, the former employer may have broken the law by volunteering the information.7